Cladonia monomorpha

 Habitats

-Original reports were from copper mine sites, there is another record from montane habitat.
+Original reports were from copper mine sites, but these likely are errors for the schizidiate morph of Cladonia humilis and there is another record from montane habitat.
 In the Netherlands the taxon is restricted to low productivity acid habitats, especially heaths on inland sand dunes (cover sands).
 This is in contrast to the very similar Cladonia pyxidata, which is absent from strongly acid habitats in Britain.
-Recently, however, some Cladonia monomorpha like material was found on reactivated cover sand habitat in The Brecklands, growing in similar lichen rich habitat to that in the Nertherlands, including a large population of Cladonia zopfii in its only known east of England site.
+Recently, however, some Cladonia monomorpha like material was found on reactivated cover sand habitat in The Brecklands, growing in similar lichen rich habitat to that in the Netherlands, including a large population of Cladonia zopfii in its only known east of England site.
 Cladonia monomorph, however, has not been found during an intensive survey of lichen rich acid heathland in the New Forest in the south of England, so the occurrence of this taxon in acid habitats appears rare in Britain.
+A further find of a substantial population in parched open vegetation over basalt in lowland eastern Scotland also represents a similar habitat to that of the Netherlands and suggests a strongly sub-oceanic distribution.

 Distribution Map